Skip to main content

 Raising issues

 For bugs, feature requests, or other general enquiries about the IATI code base, we ask that appropriate issues are raised in the corresponding repository.
-Please follow templates provided to raise different types of issues, to help both the IATI Technical Team and other users to understand the context.
+Please follow templates provided to raise different types of issues, to help both the IATI Secretariat and other users to understand the context.

 To make it clear what is currently a problem and being actively addressed, we only keep active issues open and will ask contributors to close issues that have been resolved or are not currently reproducible in the codebase.